mcgilldinglab/scCross/README.md

 2. Generate cross-compatible single-cell data between two different types in the training set.

-3. Enhance single-cell omics data through self-improvement techniques.
+3. Augment single-cell omics data through self-improvement techniques.

 4. Simulate single-cell multi-omics data that match a specific cellular state, irrespective of the type and quantity of omics data involved.